Jovito Salonga: American education

 After passing the bar, he went back to the U.P.
 College of Law where he earned an LL.B in 1946.
 He traveled to the U.S. when he won a scholarship to attend Harvard for his master's degree.
 Recommended by Harvard professor Manley Hudson to Yale Law School, he was awarded a fellowship at Yale University where he earned a Doctor of Juridical Science (SJD) in 1949.
 He however turned down their offer of a faculty position because he felt he should participate in his country's post-war reconstruction.
 He was honored with the Ambrose Gherini Prize for writing the best paper in international law.
 At Yale, he met Jose B. Laurel, son of wartime President Jose P. Laurel, who later became his law partner in the Philippines.
-In February 1948, he married Lydia Busuego in Cambridge, Massachusetts who gave birth to their first son, Esteban Fernando Salonga, among other children.
+In February 1948, he married Lydia Busuego in Cambridge, Massachusetts who gave birth to their first son, Esteban Fernando "Steve" Salonga, among other children.
+They lived in Valle Verde III Subdivision in Pasig.

 Salonga returned to the Philippines to pursue teaching and the practice of law.
 He authored several books on corporate law and international law, and was appointed Dean of the Far Eastern University Institute of Law in 1956.
 His student and later associate was future Chief Justice Artemio Panganiban, who said the three finest lawyers in history were Salonga, fellow ally Sen. Diokno, and future Chief Justice Claudio Ong Teehankee.
 On December 16, 1988, Arizona State University selected him to receive an honorary degree.

 Central Philippine University and Silliman University, which were founded by Protestant Americans, conferred him with honorary degrees.